Vice President for Technology and Chief Information Officer

 All registered students are provided with a BarryNet account.
 The account provides access to all university computing resources, which include e-mail, web resources, and network applications.

-E-mail is an official method for communication at Barry University.
+E-mail is the official method for communication at Barry University.
 The University may send communications to students via e-mail.
 Students are responsible for the consequences of not reading in a timely fashion University-related communications sent to their official Barry University student e-mail account.
 Students are expected to check their Barry University official e-mail on a frequent and consistent basis in order to remain informed of University-related communications.
 E-mail can be accessed by visiting http://webmail.barry.edu.

 Barry Remote Access Services